 The call for applications to participate in the second Australian–French Entrepreneurship Challenge is now open.
-The deadline for applications is 9am (AEST) Monday 8 May 2017.
+The deadline for applications has been extended to COB Monday 22 May 2017.

 Today’s PhD students are the drivers of tomorrow’s Australian innovation economy

 Australian PhD students are future innovators, using their ideas to drive successful entrepreneurial endeavours.
 Teaching today’s PhD students key entrepreneurial skills will equip tomorrow’s business leaders with the ability and skills to boost the global competitiveness of Australian research and industry.

 The Australian–French Entrepreneurship Challenge is based on the ‘24 hours for Entrepreneurship’ challenge, a flagship event that has been run in France since 2011 by the French National Association for Research and Technology and Novancia Business School.

 The challenge will benefit researchers, academic institutions and the economy

 Participating PhD students will gain an invaluable opportunity to broaden their research and entrepreneurial skill set while establishing interdisciplinary and international relationships.
 With access to expert advice and seasoned mentors throughout the challenge, participants will gain skills enabling them to seize diverse opportunities throughout their career.

 This national competition will provide participating institutions the opportunity to build networks with French businesses and institutions.
 It will also contribute to Australia’s innovation and economic goals in fostering international industry–research linkages.

 Participants will compete for the opportunity to travel to France for a first-hand experience of the country’s innovation system.